GWDdoS/Astral/about.md

 # Special Thanks

-* Thank you Slideglide for help creating this mod, and teaching us how to not blow everything up!
+* Thank you Slideglide for helping us with this, also teaching us how to do not blow up this!
-* Argxment for the idea (bc we aint making a mod from scratch :Clueless:)
+* Argxment for the idea (bc we aint making a mod from scratch :clueless:)